barretobrock/kavalkilu/README.md

 # kavalkilu
-Some updated scripts for personal use throughout various personal projects (mostly Raspberry Pi-centric)
+Some updated scripts for personal use throughout various personal projects (mostly Raspberry Pi-centric).
+The main focus of these scripts is in home automation, but more precisely it's a little bit of everything.

 ## Installation
 ```bash